MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/network-devices.md

 1. Decide on a Defender for Endpoint onboarded device (client or server) that has a network connection to the management port for the network devices you plan on scanning.

-2. SNMP traffic between the Defender for Endpoint assessment device and the targeted network devices must be allowed (for example, by the Firewall).
+2. SNMP traffic between the Defender for Endpoint scanning device and the targeted network devices must be allowed (for example, by the Firewall).

 3. Decide which network devices will be assessed for vulnerabilities (for example: a Cisco switch or a Palo Alto Networks firewall).

-4. Make sure SNMP read-only is enabled on all configured network devices to allow the Defender for Endpoint assessment device to query the configured network devices.
+4. Make sure SNMP read-only is enabled on all configured network devices to allow the Defender for Endpoint scanning device to query the configured network devices.
 'SNMP write' isn't needed for the proper functionality of this feature.

 5. Obtain the IP addresses of the network devices to be scanned (or the subnets where these devices are deployed).

 6. Obtain the SNMP credentials of the network devices (for example: Community String, noAuthNoPriv, authNoPriv, authPriv).
-You'll be required to provide the credentials when configuring a new assessment job.
+You'll be required to provide the credentials when configuring a new scan job.

 7. Proxy client configuration: No extra configuration is required other than the Defender for Endpoint device proxy requirements.